-Subject to approval by the board, the Association may allow directors honoraria of \$600 for attendance at meetings, committee meetings, or special assignments.
-In cases when a video or teleconference is held in lieu of an onsite meeting to take up the regularly scheduled business of a committee, an honoraria of \$300 will be paid.
-Directors are also allowed travel honoraria of \$300 depending upon meeting location relative to their headquarters.
-Directors are paid a monthly retainer fee of \$600 each.
-The retainer for the chairman, vice-chairman, and chairman of the Audit Committee was \$930 per month.
-Due to the COVID-19 pandemic, directors were paid honoraria of \$600 for teleconferences in lieu of the in person board and committee meetings starting in April 2020.
+Subject to approval by the board, the Association may allow directors honoraria of \$800 for attendance at meetings, committee meetings, or special assignments.
+In cases when a video or teleconference is held in lieu of an onsite meeting to take up the regularly scheduled business of a committee, an honoraria of \$400 will be paid.
+Directors are also allowed travel honoraria of \$400 depending upon meeting location relative to their headquarters.
+Directors are paid a monthly retainer fee of \$1,000 each.
+The retainer for the Chairman of the Board and Chairman of the Audit Committee was \$1,200 per month.
+The retainer of the Vice-Chairman of the Board was \$1,150 per month.

-There was no noncash compensation paid to directors in 2020.
+There was no noncash compensation paid to directors in 2021.